 Electricity

-Repair category 1
+Repair category 2

-Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Notes on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
+It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.

-Ø Gas
+Gas

 Repair category -

 Notes Not applicable.